Harbans-Lal/js-helper-method/README.md

 Testing
 Js-helper-method uses the {test_framework} test framework.
 Run the test suite with:

-Using npm: npm i js-helper-metho
+Using npm: npm i js-helper-method

 npm test